Career & Professional Development works with students in all aspects of the career development process, from choosing a major to career changes.

 - Gain leadership roles in your organization or job

-- Attend Career Services events such as career fairs, etiquette dinners, or networking receptions
+- Attend Career & Professional Development events such as career fairs, etiquette dinners, or networking receptions

 - Get feedback on your professional materials